jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ### Test Flight

 I favor the traditional method of quid chewing because more time is available to acclimate to the salvia experience.
 Although I have not checked personally, alcohol-based tinctures should work similarly.
 I am skeptical about the water pipe method due to the shorter duration of effect.
 To extend the duration, Christopher Solomon developed a special pipe that makes it somewhat easier to smoke five doses in sequence.
-I have not tried this pipe, but I suspect that the additional planning and decision making required to use it would interfere with the process of acclimation, described below.
+I have not tried this pipe, but I suspect that the additional planning and decision-making required to use it would interfere with the process of acclimation, described below.

 I ordered dried leaves online from Arena Ethnobotanicals, a now-defunct herb vendor formerly based in Carlsbad, California.
 As I mentioned before, gravity waves are the key to navigating salvia.
-The distinctive waves cross sensory modalities.
+The distinctive waves cross-sensory modalities.
 For example, a single wave can be both visual and tactile simultaneously.
 The waves represent an opportunity for your attention to drift off into experiential repetition.
 This is the temptation that is bleeding through your senses.[^synesthesia] Salvia magnifies gravity waves, makes them obvious, but they are present in an ordinary state of mind, just subtle.
 I remember feeling the gravity waves as an infant.
 These are my earliest, not altogether pleasant, memories.

 If your attention follows a gravity wave then it is like entering a hall of mirrors.
 The repetitions are not exact, but there is a mixture of distortion and repetition.
 An analogy is your appearance when you place yourself between two mirrors that are facing each other.
 The repetitions of the image are most accurate near the center of the mirrors and grow in distortion toward the edges.
 Beyond the edges are dissociation and hallucination.
 If you are alert enough then you will not dissociate but saccade your attention back to the center, the present moment.